FlipBrooke/flipbrooke/README.md

 On the internet I dabbled in:
 - video game development and modding
-- fullstack webdev
+- webdev
-- system administration
+- homelabbing and small-scale SAAS
 - software development
+- sometimes I also make art

 I'm a big fan of goats!
 My favorite breeds include the [Nigerian Dwarf](https://en.wikipedia.org/wiki/Nigerian_Dwarf_goat) and the [American Pygmy](https://en.wikipedia.org/wiki/American_Pygmy).
 This is shockingly relevant to my online dev work.